ije/rex/README.md

   // Starts the server
   <-rex.Start(80)

-  // Starts the server with TLS (powered by Let's Encrypt)
+  // Starts the server with TLS using Let's Encrypt certificates
   <-rex.StartWithAutoTLS(443)
 }
 ```